valeryjaspers/design-workshop/connect-2022/answers/exercise-3.md

 The first styling you will come across, will include a property called `transform`.
 This means it will manipulate the element's  positioning based on the given values.
 Its current values are `translate3d(14em, 0, 0)`, which is for a left slide-in.
 However, we want it to come from the right.
 So we simply have to change it to `-14em`.

 Secondly, the next styling element you will come across will be the `.page-container .global-navigation`.
 You can see it has a value for `left: 14em;`.
 Again, we want this to be changed to a right value, in our case `right: -14em`.
+We will set a value of `left: auto` to make sure it overwrites the previous value.

 Keeping media queries in mind, our code will end up as following: